 A flexible sterling silver choker, by Inga-Britt (Ibe) Dahlquist for Georg Jensen, c.
 1960.Denmark.

-Ibe Dahlquist (1924 - 1996)
+IBE DAHLQUIST (1924 - 1996)

-Dahlquist studied at the Swedish School of Arts, Crafts and Design in Stockholm, after which, she started her silver workshop in Visby, with Mr Olof Barve where they both maintained close cooperation for almost thirty years, with Dahlquist focusing on the designs and Barve executing them.
-A breakthrough came in the mid-50s with the exhibition "Contemporary Jewelry," where they showed a series set in silver with fossils and rocks picked on Gotland beaches.
+Inga-Britt (Ibe) Dahlquist, born in Gotland, Sweden, in 1924, is considered one of Sweden’s most prominent contemporary jewelry designers.
+Dahlquist studied at the Swedish School of Arts, Crafts, and Design in Stockholm, then started her silver workshop in the Gotland town of Visby with Olof Barve.
+They collaborated for almost thirty years, with Dahlquist doing the designing and Barve fabricating them.
+In 1959, the important exhibition Contemporary Jewelry organized by the National Museum of Sweden, showed their series set in silver with fossils and rocks picked on Gotland beaches.

-She has had exhibitions in Sweden and elsewhere, and her work is displayed in Goldsmith's Hall, London, and many Swedish museums.
+She has had exhibitions in Sweden and elsewhere, and her work is displayed in Goldsmiths’ Hall, London, and many Swedish museums.

 Visit our exhibition page for “MEDITATIONS ON MODERNISM: Thirty Years of Jewelry Design by Jacqueline Rabun, 1990–2022 and Selections from Notable Post-WWII Nordic Jewelry” to learn more about the innovative and exquisite Nordic jewelry in our collection.